-Newnan and Atlanta Attorney Negotiates Effective Employment Law Contracts
+Newnan Attorney Negotiates Effective Employment Law Contracts

 Georgia lawyer represents employers and employees in workplace agreements

 Most employment relationships are governed by an employment agreement or contract.
 It is important to have a contract that clearly establishes each party’s rights and responsibilities so that its terms won’t be subject to misinterpretation or dispute.
 Once a contract is signed, both the employer and employee must abide by it, so getting it right at the start is essential.
-At the Law Office of Patrick W. McKee, LLC, in Newnan and Atlanta, we have been representing employers and employees in Georgia in employment law matters since 1988.
+At the Law Office of Patrick W. McKee, LLC, in Newnan, we have been representing employers and employees in Georgia in employment law matters since 1988.
 We understand the intricacies of employment agreements and how best to protect our clients’ interests.

 Skillful drafting and review for a range of agreements